International Education in Berlin

 Fees are calculated using various methods; some schools use a percentage of your income or a sliding scale, for example.
 If you would rather not have to disclose or justify your income, some schools will provide an option to pay the maximum, fixed fee instead.

 Many international schools in Berlin are relatively new compared to other cities with well-established expat communities.
 They also tend to have a higher than average percentage of local students; in many schools, the most common nationality of students is German.
 For some this may take away from the multicultural aspect of international schooling somewhat, but on the other hand, it also makes it easier for international children to integrate into their new city and country.

 Due to the up and coming nature of the international school scene in Berlin, as well as the higher proportion of local students, many parents note that there is a more welcoming, no-fuss atmosphere here than in other cities.

-Below, we have compiled our top 5 international schools in Berlin.
+Below, we have compiled the top 5 international schools in Berlin according to our users.
 However, there are another 14 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Berlin based on your requirements.